krlplm/sitereview/README.md

 This script can be used without a Bluecoat/Symantec sitereview API.

-Also, With limitations on scraping the Symantec's sitereview site, this script makes use of selenium framework to scrape the categorization details.
+This script makes use of selenium framework to fetch the categorization details.

 ## Pre-requisites: